 Not only does the Mid-Atlantic/East Coast region of the United States have numerous cruise ports with luxury cruises, but there are many destinations that are luxury vacations in themselves.
 Virtually explore some of my favorite recommended resorts, restaurants and activities in a few cities in the Mid-Atlantic region of the United States.
 Traditionally, this region includes Delaware, Maryland, New Jersey, Pennsylvania, Virginia and District of Columbia.
 Keep checking back as this page is continuously expanding with more cities and recommendations to visit.

-With a terrific cruise port, wonderful family activities, amazing dining, and upscale hotels, Baltimore is a fantastic place for a vacation or a pre or post cruise stay.
+With a terrific cruise port, wonderful family activities, traditional seafood restaurants, and upscale hotels, Baltimore is a fantastic place for a vacation or a pre- or post-cruise stay.

 A wonderful place to escape is Middleburg, Virginia to enjoy wine and beautiful horse country.
 Just outside of Washington, DC, you'll find many luxurious resorts such as the Salamander Resort & Spa.

-National Harbor is a growing area centrally located within Maryland, Washington D.C. and Virginia on the Potomac River.
-You'll find fantastic resorts, shopping, restaurants, and more.
+National Harbor is a growing area located within Maryland, Washington D.C. and Virginia on the Potomac River.
+You'll find fantastic resorts, shopping, restaurants and more.

 Washington D.C. is not only the home of the capital for the USA, but it's a wonderful family destination to explore the arts, amazing dining, and luxury stays.

 This beautiful, historic city is always buzzing!
 For fabulous dining and convenience to universities, monuments, and shopping, Rittenhouse Square is where to stay.

 Richmond, Virginia is located right on the James River.
 With a growing reputation for foodies, as well as for their street art, it's a fantastic place to explore.

 Looking For an Easy Way to See All of the Mid-Atlantic States?